Wednesday 2nd February, 2022

 Description and usage

 This is by far the easiest, safest and most effective of the home techniques, but you need a proper vibration massager.
-We’ve got a separate article How to use a hand held massager that gives full details, but simply speaking all you need to do is sit the head of the massager over the trigger point and let the vibrations penetrate.
+We’ve got a separate vibration massage usage guide that gives full details, but simply speaking all you need to do is sit the head of the massager over the trigger point and let the vibrations penetrate.
 Properly designed vibration massagers have ergonomically designed handles to allow you reach and apply this therapy anywhere on your body.

 Vibration: trigger point therapy